-The Secret Examiner discusses how teachers should rest their students on the structure of the exam paper why it’s a good thing to do.
+The Secret Examiner discusses how teachers should test their students on the structure of the exam paper and why it’s a good thing to do.

 What do your students think about the exam paper?

 It’s natural for them to approach exams with some apprehension, no matter how thorough their revision.
 But do they consider the paper to be a friend or foe?

 Some of their worries might be relieved if they knew more about the structure and nature of the exam.